valtech-sd/super-transformer/README.md

 Once the columns are defined, we can pass in corresponding delimited data.

-The example data in the command line above is:
+The example data in the command line above are:
 ```
 "\"john\", \"smith\", \"Davenport, FL\", 2017"
 ```